SpudMonkey7k/neopets-flash-fix-VM/README.md

 2. Install Flash version 32.0.0.371 [Download Flash Installer from Archive.org's Adobe Mirror](https://web.archive.org/web/2020*/http://fpdownload.adobe.com/get/flashplayer/pdc/32.0.0.371/install_flash_player.exe)
 3. That's it!
 As long as Fiddler is installed and running as directed, you should be able to play nearly all of the [Flash games](https://www.neopets.com/games/category.phtml?sortby=pop)!

+*Make sure you have installed the FiddlerRoot.cer certificate as explained in Fiddler->Notes #4*

 ### 3dvia games (32-bit Pale Moon)
-1. Browser: Install Pale Moon 32-bit, version 28.
+1. Browser: Install Pale Moon 32-bit, version 28, if not already installed.
 [Download](https://archive.palemoon.org/palemoon/28.x/28.17.0/palemoon-28.17.0.win32.installer.exe)
 2. Ensure Fiddler is configured and running, and then try to play a 3dvia game, like Shenku River Rush (just River Rush in the game list)
 3. This should automatically launch the installer the first time
 4. Enjoy!

-*Notes:*
-You can try installing Pale Moon portable 32-bit, but I won't help you with any installation differences.
-I don't have any issues with both 32-bit and 64-bit different versions of Pale Moon installed, you just can't run both at the same time.
-You will have to make a custom shortcut for the older install, because the secondly installed Pale Moon will overwrite the shortcut in Start Menu/Desktop.
+**Notes:**
+*Make sure you have installed the FiddlerRoot.cer certificate as explained in Fiddler->Notes #4*

+You can install both 64-bit and 32-bit versions at the same time, but the one you install second will overwrite the shortcut, so you should create a new shortcut to the first installation.

-So just close pale moon, and start the other version when you want to switch game-types.
+When you want to switch game-platforms, just close Pale Moon, and start the other version.

 ### Shockwave Games: (32-bit Pale Moon)
 1. Browser: Install Pale Moon 32-bit, version 28, if not already installed.
 [Download](https://archive.palemoon.org/palemoon/28.x/28.17.0/palemoon-28.17.0.win32.installer.exe)
 2. Ensure all previous Shockwave installations are removed, and Pale Moon is closed.
 3. Ensure Pale Moon is closed, and then run the Shockwave installer.
 [Download Shockwave 10.1.3.018 from Archive.org](https://archive.org/download/ShockwaveInstallers/Shockwave_Installers/Shockwave_Installer_Full_10.1.3.018.exe)
-4. *Important!* Before starting Pale Moon again, you must copy "C:\Program Files (x86)\Pale Moon\plugins\" From "C:\Program Files (x86)\Pale Moon\plugins\", copy both "ShockwavePlugin.class" and "np32dsw.dll" and paste them into your "%appdata%\Moonchild Productions\Pale Moon\Profiles\RANDOM_NAME.default\" directory.
+4. **Important!** Before starting Pale Moon again, you must copy "C:\Program Files (x86)\Pale Moon\plugins\" From "C:\Program Files (x86)\Pale Moon\plugins\", copy both "ShockwavePlugin.class" and "np32dsw.dll" and paste them into your "%appdata%\Moonchild Productions\Pale Moon\Profiles\RANDOM_NAME.default\" directory.
 RANDOM_NAME will be different for you, but you can put "%appdata%\Moonchild Productions\Pale Moon\Profiles\" into the Run box (without quotes) and it should open up the directory containing your profile folder.
 Just copy the plugins directory into your profile folder, and then you're good to go!
 5. Start Pale Moon (32-bit version) and try to play a Shockwave wave like Hannah and the Pirate caves!
 6. See notes below, and Troubleshooting farther  below for resolutions to common issues.

-*Quick notes:* (See Troubleshooting below if you still have issues) When a game does not load/gets stuck at loading, try Fiddler->Rules->Performance->Simulate Modem Speed, and reload it.
-(More details in *Troubleshooting* section step #5.
+**Quick notes:** (See Troubleshooting below if you still have issues) When a game does not load/gets stuck at loading, try Fiddler->Rules->Performance->Simulate Modem Speed, and reload it.
+(More details in **Troubleshooting** section step #5.
 You can also try right clicking on it and hitting restart, and/or reloading the game a few times.

 Hannah and the Ice Caves: if you get the "Sorry.
-It appears that this game is not running at its intended location" error, you need to press + hold Shift + o + k.
+It appears that this game is not running at its intended location" error, you need to press and hold **Shift + o + k**.
 If that doesn't work, try it while it's loading.

-If you have issues, you can try the [10.1.0.010 installer](https://archive.org/download/ShockwaveInstallers/Shockwave_Installers/Shockwave_Installer_Full_10.1.0.110.exe), but I haven't had any trouble with 10.1.3.018, other than a rare freeze/restart being necessary.
+If you have issues, you can try the [10.1.0.110 installer](https://archive.org/download/ShockwaveInstallers/Shockwave_Installers/Shockwave_Installer_Full_10.1.0.110.exe), but I haven't had any trouble with 10.1.3.018, other than a rare freeze/restart being necessary.

 It must be the FULL installer, otherwise you will get the error saying you don't have Shockwave installed.